dougeby/IntuneDocs/intune-user-help/you-need-to-enable-defender-firewall-windows.md

 # required metadata

 title: Enable Windows Defender Firewall | Microsoft Docs
-description: Learn how to enable your Windows 10 device to access company resources.
+description: Learn how to enable your Windows 10 device to access company resources by turning on your firewall.
 keywords:
 author: barlanmsft
 ms.author: barlan